 A multimillionaire, whose son is gay and daughter a lesbian, leaves a will with one clause: His children will inherit his money only if at least one of them produces him a grandchild within a year of his death.

 A documentary filmmaker, who has spent the last 15 years making films like "Aluminum: Our Shiny Friend," is finally given the chance to make the documentary on Indian farming he has always ...
 See full summary »

-"Moment To Moment" (also known as "Two Tons of Turquoise to Taos") is an experimental, ludicrous, plotless, absurd, surreal comedy.
-Impossible to understand, which is seemingly intentional.
-It leaps from scene to scene, world to world, with reecuring names and actors being the only things that hold it together.
+An experimental, ludicrous, plotless, absurd, surreal comedy.
+It is seemingly intentionally impossible to understand.
+It leaps from scene to scene, world to world, with recurring names and actors being the only things that hold it together.
 Very much like sketch comedy, except without much of a point.
 The movie literally goes from "Moment To Moment", with no actual narrative in mind rather than to just film a bunch of miscellaneous scenes and ideas and cut them together.
 Make of it what you will.
 Written by